 Since the start of Shah Deniz production in late 2006 and up to the end of the first half of 2013, about 42.7 billion standard cubic metres (1,500 billion standard cubic feet) of Shah Deniz gas, and about 90 million barrels of Shah Deniz condensate were exported to the markets.

-Shah Deniz Stage 1 has reached plateau production with production facilities running at the maximum capacity of 966 million standard cubic feet per day and approximately 55,000 barrels of condensate per day when markets are available.
+Shah Deniz Stage 1 has reached plateau production with production facilities running at the maximum capacity of 966 million standard cubic feet per day and approximately 55,000 barrels of condensate per day.

 Gas and condensate from the field are piped to the Sangachal terminal south-west of Baku.
 From there the Shah Deniz gas is delivered to the market through the 42-inch South Caucasus Pipeline (SCP) via the Georgian capital of Tbilisi to the Turkish border.
 Then the gas is routed to Erzurum through the system belonging to the Turkish pipeline operator Botas.